Stress or mental health cover

 Schools also need to accept that stress related absences are inevitable and whilst they can be reduced, they can’t be eliminated.
 Therefore, it is vital to plan and budget for stress related absences by putting appropriate contingencies in place.

-Our solution - Choose between 30 or 190 days of stress cover
+Our solution - Choose between Standard or Premium stress cover